sladesamuel/workshop-terraform-intro/README.md

 ```shell
 $ terraform apply
 ```

+> Note: If you are using AWS Vault, you will need to enter into a subshell using the vault to supply your credentials.
+For example, `aws-vault exec <profile_name> -- terraform apply`.

 Notice here that we are prompted to enter `yes` to confirm the application and we should see the same output above as we did when running the plan.
 This is because Terraform's `apply` command produces a plan first and then asks for confirmation before making any changes to our AWS account.
 If you enter anything other than `yes` here, then the job will be aborted and no changes will be made.
 This can be skipped for automation purposes, but for now, it's wise to keep.